 This square-format promo video was created using an After Effects template.
 (You can find a deep dive into editing AE templates here.)
 We incorporated our original photo, plus a woman doing yoga and a man on a run, then tied it all together with this song.

 We created this GIF using GIPHY’s GIF Maker.
 This tool provides tons of stickers and type options to make your GIF dreams come true in a matter of minutes.
 GIFs are great for blogs, social, and listicle-style posts.
+If you want to step up your GIF-making skills, learn how to make GIFs using videos and Photoshop or play with vector animation with Photoshop.

 This Instagram Story was created with this image and the Hype Type mobile app.
 Hype Type is on the pricier side at $20/year, but it’s simple-to-use interface and makes creating beautiful, animated type is a whole lot easier and cheaper than After Effects—and might be just what you need!